• Skip to primary navigation

 Baskets are an organization and decor staple; you can never have enough!
 They’re a perfect spot to plop your pillows and blankets, stick a potted plant, or hide some junk when you need to do a quick house pick up before guests arrive.

-Because there is no such thing as too many baskets, I decided to add another to my collection with this upcycle of a Dollar Tree laundry hamper to a DIY burlap basket for my office space!
+Because there is no such thing as too many baskets, I decided to add another to my collection with this upcycle of a Dollar Tree laundry hamper to a pretty decorative basket for my office space!

 It's easy to transform a dollar store laundry basket into a pretty burlap basket!
 What a great Dollar Tree craft project!